carlos-urena/carlos-urena.github.io/graphics/planetoids/index.md

 Here the constant `maxrv` is the maximum integer value produced by the generator, that is `int(0xFFFFFF)`.

 For any non-integer coordinates query points $$\cp=(x,y,z)$$, interpolation is carried out.
 In this implementation, I use simple linear interpolation, which causes visible discontinuities in the slope of the surface for the lower octaves, but which is not visible when all the octaves are added up.
-If, for any application, these discontinuities are not acceptable, more ellaborate interpolation schemes are described in the literature.
+If, for any application, these discontinuities are not acceptable, more elaborate interpolation schemes are described in the literature.

 The code is here: